-The graduate division is open to all students regardless of race, color, creed, national origin, sexual orien-tation, age or handicap, who hold a baccalaureate degree from an accredited institution.
-Specific admission requirements appear under each graduate division.

-- (2) All documents pertaining to admission to the graduate division should be sent to the graduate director of the specific college: Arts and Sciences, Business Administration or Education, Niagara University, NY 14109. - (3) Applicants for nonmatriculated status are required to submit a completed application for nonmatriculated status and all undergraduate and graduate transcripts.
+- (1) The graduate division is open to all students regardless of race, color, creed, national origin, sexual orientation, age or handicap who hold a baccalaureate degree from an accredited institution.
+Specific admission requirements appear under each graduate division. - (2) All documents pertaining to admission to the graduate division should be sent to the graduate director of the specific college to which you are applying. - (3) Applicants for nonmatriculated status are required to submit a completed application for nonmatriculated status and all undergraduate and graduate transcripts.
 An application fee of \$30 (U.S. funds), payable to Niagara University, must accompany the application. - (4) English Language Proficiency: Nonnative English speakers seeking admission to Niagara University must verify their proficiency in English by taking the Test of English as a Foreign Language (TOEFL).
 A TOEFL score of 550+ (paper exam) is required for admission.
 The last PBT will be phased out starting mid-2012.
 Students may take the TOEFL PBT until it is discontinued in their area and submit the scores for two years after the test date.
 Niagara University will also accept TOEFL internet based or the International English Language Testing System (IELTS).

-NU Admission Requirement
+NU Admission Re quirement

 TOEFL Paper 550

 TOEFL iBT 79-80

 IELTS 6.0

-Students meeting the admission requirements will also need to provide a writing sample and a conversation evaluation before classes begin.
-ENG 193/194 are required unless students satisfy the criteria of the written and spoken evaluation.
+Students meeting the admission requirements will also need to provide

-- (5) All credentials submitted for admission become and remain the property of the university. - (6) GMATs are required for only the MBA programs.
-Graduate Record Examination or Miller Analogy Test scores five or more years old are not acceptable to fulfill admission requirements for education programs. - (7) Challenge exams are unacceptable at the graduate level.

-(8) Misrepresentations on application forms may result in expulsion or degree revocation.
+- a writing sample and a conversation evaluation before classes begin.
+ENG 193/194 are required unless students satisfy the criteria of the written and spoken evaluation. - (5) All credentials submitted for admission become and remain the property of the university. - (6) See specific program for additional admissions requirements. - (7) Challenge exams are not permitted at the graduate level. - (8) Misrepresentations on application forms may result in expulsion or degree revocation.